 Medicare Qualification Criteria

-The beneficiary is insulin-treated with multiple (three or more) daily injections of insulin or a Medicare- covered continuous subcutaneous insulin infusion (CSII) pump; and,
+The beneficiary is insulin-treated with multiple (three or more) daily administrations of insulin or a continuous subcutaneous insulin infusion (CSII) pump; and,

-6. Every six (6) months following the initial prescription of the CGM, the treating practitioner has an in-person visit with the beneficiary to assess adherence to their CGM regimen and diabetes treatment plan.
+Every six (6) months following the initial prescription of the CGM, the treating practitioner has an in-person visit with the beneficiary to assess adherence to their CGM regimen and diabetes treatment plan.

-When a therapeutic CGM is covered, the related supply allowance for sensors, transmitters, batteries, and calibration supplies are also covered.
+When a therapeutic CGM is covered, the related supply allowance for sensors and transmitters are also covered.

 Therapeutic CGM devices replace a standard home blood glucose monitor (BGM) and related supplies.
 Once billing starts for a CGM and the associated supply allowance, Medicare will no longer pay separately for a standard BGM and related supplies